nima-darabi/nima-darabi.github.io/_pages/about.md

   enabled: false
 ---

-Growing up, my father was a Physics professor, so science and careful thinking were simply part of how we talked at home.
-Interestingly though, I was not a natural student myself.
-Mathematics frustrated me for years until, gradually, I found my own way through it.
-That experience never left me.

-I am currently a funded PhD Candidate in Transportation Engineering at <a href="https://www.polymtl.ca/" target="_blank">Polytechnique Montréal</a>, working under the supervision of <a href="https://www.polymtl.ca/expertises/en/ciari-francesco" target="_blank">Prof. Francesco Ciari</a> and <a href="https://www.polymtl.ca/expertises/en/legrain-antoine-0" target="_blank">Prof. Antoine Legrain</a>.
+I am currently a PhD student in Transportation Engineering at <a href="https://www.polymtl.ca/" target="_blank">Polytechnique Montréal</a>, working under the supervision of <a href="https://www.polymtl.ca/expertises/en/ciari-francesco" target="_blank">Prof. Francesco Ciari</a> and <a href="https://www.polymtl.ca/expertises/en/legrain-antoine-0" target="_blank">Prof. Antoine Legrain</a>.
 My research focuses on transportation systems, network optimization, and data-driven methods for improving urban mobility.

-I hold an M.Sc. in Transportation System Engineering from <a href="https://www.uniroma1.it/" target="_blank">Sapienza University of Rome</a>, where I graduated with the highest distinction — **110/110 cum laude**.
-My second year was completed at the University of Luxembourg on a competitive exchange scholarship.
-I also have two peer-reviewed publications in international journals.
+I hold an M.Sc. in Transportation System Engineering from <a href="https://www.uniroma1.it/" target="_blank">Sapienza University of Rome</a>.
+My second year was completed at the University of Luxembourg, where my thesis explored the potential of Google Popular Times, a crowdsourced mobility dataset, as a practical tool for transportation planning and analysis.

-Beyond research, I have five years of teaching assistant experience across two universities, covering Mathematics, Calculus, Physics, Statistics, and Engineering Mechanics.

 <div class="social-icons" style="margin-top: 1rem;">
   <a href="https://linkedin.com/in/nima-darabi" target="_blank" style="margin-right: 12px;">